Image Recognition Skills: Teaching Your Agent to See

 ```

-1. **Create a New Project**: Log into OpenClaw Hub and create a new project for your image recognition task.
+1. **Create a New Project**: Log into your OpenClaw Hub account, create a new project for image recognition, and initialize it with the basic configurations.
+This will act as the central repository for managing your code and resources.

 ```bash